The Twilight Singers

 The Twilight Singers are an American indie rock band.
-The group was formed in 1997 by Greg Dulli as a side project during a hiatus from his group The Afghan Whigs.
-After the Afghan Whigs disbanded, Dulli used The Twilight Singers as his own artistic vehicle, and has now released five studio albums backed by worldwide tours.
+It was formed in 1997 by Greg Dulli as a side project during a hiatus from his group The Afghan Whigs.
+After the Afghan Whigs disbanded, Dulli used The Twilight Singers as his own artistic vehicle and has now released five studio albums backed by worldwide tours.

 History

 Demos era

 While in-between Afghan Whigs albums and amidst a dispute with their record label, Elektra Records, Dulli recorded demos for the act with friends and collaborators Shawn Smith (Brad, Satchel, Pigeonhed) and Harold "Happy" Chichester (Royal Crescent Mob, Howlin' Maggie) at Kingsway Studio with producer engineer Ryan Hadlock in New Orleans.
 These demos set an exceptionally dark, tense mood, even for Greg Dulli.
 As a result of The Afghan Whigs' label troubles, it is debated whether or not Elektra may have leaked the demo tapes unto the internet, as they were widely circulated in the trader circuit.

 The Afghan Whigs settled their dispute with Elektra and signed with Sony/Columbia in April 1998.
 Columbia optioned The Twilight Singers recordings, but preferred to release a new Afghan Whigs album instead.
 The Afghan Whigs' swan song 1965 was released in October 1998 to wide critical acclaim.
 The band toured for one year in support of the album but decided to disband in February 2001.